DonSamuelee/xenon-headlights/README.md

 # xenon-headlights
 Some colored xenon headlights for fivem ESX.

-  TUTORIAL FOR INSTALL THIS SCRIPT TO YOUR OWN SERVER:
+  HOW TO INSTALL THIS SCRIPT TO YOUR OWN SERVER:

 - Install the file, execute the SQL and start in your server.cfg